nyu-daniel-zint/intro-to-computer-science-2024-spring/slides/welcome.md

 ## Notes

-I write notes for most lecture topics.
+> I write notes for most lecture topics.
 You may find them useful but incomplete.

----

-template: how-course-works

-## Slides

-Students constantly request slides, so I have made them.
-However, I believe you are better off reviewing documents and code.
-Each slide has a link to its "source" document, which may be easier to read.
+>
+> -_Amos Bloomberg_

+You find all the material to his courses on [Knowldedge Kitchen](https://knowledge.kitchen/).

 ---